EcoSeal Building Performance Systems

 This guide is for developers, architects, and energy modellers working on rental MURBs in the BC Interior.
 It walks through what Step 3 and Step 4 mean in practice, how the BC Step Code shortcut to CMHC MLI Select works, and how FortisBC Commercial New Construction pays out.
-The numbers throughout are pulled from real West Urban projects where EcoSeal supplied the closed-cell spray foam.
+The numbers throughout are pulled from real BC Interior rental projects where EcoSeal supplied the closed-cell spray foam.

 The 2024 BC Building Code took effect on March 10, 2025.
-From January 1, 2026 every new Part 3 permit requires minimum Step 3 plus Zero Carbon Step Code Energy Level 1.
-That is a code change, not a target.
+The provincial minimum for a new Part 3 permit is Step 2 plus Zero Carbon Step Code Energy Level 1.
+Step 3 is not mandatory province-wide.
+It applies only where a local government has adopted it by bylaw, so check the bylaw in your municipality before assuming anything.

 What Step 4 actually requires